ronald-angel-tizzka/predictor-flask-hd/README.md

 # Hand Written Digits Predictor Service

 This project creates a service to classify hand written digits.
-The projects uses:
+The project uses:

 * Docker.
 * Conda.